bushaHQ/Contra/README.md

 The idea is to integrate Riverpod with our controller, providing a proper way to manage our project effectively.

-ContraView- to hold most view of which we can progate with our controller.
+`ContraView`- to hold most view of which we can progate with our controller.

 ```dart
 class RandomTextView extends StatelessWidget {